Episodes

 This is Episode 64 of the Consortium Podcast, an academic audio blog of Kepler Education.

-In this episode, Sarah Abbott teaches the practice of "telling the truth through narration."
+In this episode, Sarah Abbott teaches the practice of "Truth Through Narration."
 Her talk provides models for helping students grow in attention and retention by using the method of "retelling after hearing or seeing."
 Charlotte Mason noted, “The mother who trains her child to strict accuracy of statement about things small and great fortifies him against temptations to the grosser forms of lying…”

 This talk was given at the 2024 Consortium conference in Maynard, MA on July 12-13, 2024.